KevB93/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for Data Science study materials
+Repository for Data Science study materials (linked with RStudio)